Minuscule 200: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections, whose numbers – all in gold – are given at the margin.
-It contains references to the Eusebian Canons in red (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections, whose numbers are written in gold ink in the margin.
+There is also references to the Eusebian Canons, which are written in red ink below the Ammonian Section numbers (both early divisions of the Gospels into sections).

-It contains pictures, Epistula ad Carpianum, the Eusebian Canon tables, tables of the κεφαλαια (tables of contents) before each Gospel, and fragments of Gregory of Nyssa against the Arians.
+It contains pictures, the Epistle to Carpian, the Eusebian Canon tables, with the tables of contents (also known as κεφαλαια) placed before each Gospel, and fragments of a work by Gregory of Nyssa called "Against the Arians."
 The Synaxarion and Menologion were added in the 14th century.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.
+The Greek text is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it represents textual cluster Π200.

-The pericope John 7:53-8:11 is marked with an obelus as a doubtful.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual cluster Π200.
+The verses in John 7:53-8:11 (known as the Pericope Adulterae), are marked with an obelus to indicate the passage is considered to be doubtful.

 History

-The manuscript once belonged to Antonio Corbinelli († 1423) and together with codex 199 was presented to Benedictine monastery.

-It was examined by Birch, and Burgon.
-C. R. Gregory saw it in 1886.
+The earliest history of the manuscript is unknown.
+It once belonged to Antonio Corbinelli († 1423) and together with Minuscule 199 it was presented to Benedictine monastery.
+It was examined by textual critic Andreas Birch, and church clergyman Dean Burgon.
+Biblical scholar Caspar René Gregory saw it in 1886.

-It is currently housed at the Laurentian Library (Conv.
+It is currently dated by the INTF to the 11th century.
+It is presently housed at the Laurentian Library (shelf number Conv.
 Sopp.
-160), at Florence.
+160), in Florence.